dugsiiyeinc/HMS/README.md

-Hospital Management System (HMS) Website
+## Hospital Management System (HMS) Website

 Welcome to the Hospital Management System (HMS) Website.

-Overview
+## Overview

 This Hospital Management System (HMS) is a modern, responsive, and user-focused website template designed for hospitals, clinics, and healthcare centers.
 This project demonstrates best practices in web design, accessibility, and usability, providing a seamless experience for both patients and healthcare professionals.

-Table of Contents
+## Table of Contents

--Project Structure
+- Project Structure
--Source Code Explanation
+- Source Code Explanation
--Features
+- Features
--Customization
+- Customization
--Getting Started
+- Getting Started
--Authors
+- Authors

-Project Structure
+## Project Structure

 index.html: Homepage with navigation, hero section, and quick access to all major areas. about.html: Information about the hospital, its mission, and key statistics.